SingingData/Vroom/README.md

 # The Vroom Dataset
-Vroom is a collection of motorized vehicle and motor tool audio recrodings for machine learning.
+Vroom is a collection of motorized vehicle and motor tool audio recordings for use in machine learning.

 VROOM stands for Varied Recordings of Outdoor Motors.